Feminist Perspectives on Autonomy

 In Kant’s famous dictum, “Autonomy of the will is the property the will has of being a law unto itself (independently of every property belonging to the objects of volition)” (Kant 1785, 108).
 Rational beings make the moral law for themselves and can regard themselves as authors of the law.
 Thus autonomy is manifested when rational agents “will” the moral law.
 For Kant the moral law is a categorical, not a hypothetical, imperative.
 The act of formulating a categorical imperative, and hence the moral law, is an act of a pure autonomous will, because, unlike the formulation of a hypothetical imperative, it is untainted by the influence of the desires and interests that an agent may have relative to a particular situation.
 (For a more detailed account, see the entry on “Kant’s Account of Reason”.)
 A contemporary parallel of Kant’s conception of autonomy is John Rawls’s influential notion of free and rational agents formulating principles of justice in the “original position” (Rawls 1971).
 Rawls argues that rational agents formulate principles of justice from behind a “veil of ignorance”, that is, from a position in which they are making decisions about how a society will function before they know who in this society they will turn out to be.
 For example, in the original position, agents do not know their social status, natural abilities, or conceptions of the good (Rawls 1971, 12).
 Such agents, like Kantian agents, are not influenced by the particular desires and preferences that are contingent on being embedded in an actual situation.
 Because of this, their formulation of the principles of justice is taken to be the product of a “pure” self, and hence genuinely self-originating.
 (For a more detailed account, see the entry on “Original Position”.)

-Since these initial critical reactions, feminist philosophers have attempted to rehabilitate autonomy (e.g., Meyers 1987 and 1989; Benson 1990; Friedman 1997 and 2003; Mackenzie & Stoljar 2000).
-Some feminist philosophers have argued that articulating the conditions under which autonomous choice is exercised is vital to attempts to understand gender oppression.
-The challenge facing feminist theorists is to reconceptualize autonomy in ways that are compatible with the feminist critiques (Mackenzie & Stoljar 2000a, 3–4).
+Since these initial critical reactions, feminist philosophers have attempted to rehabilitate autonomy (e.g., Meyers 1987 and 1989; Benson 1990; Friedman 1997 and 2003; Mackenzie & Stoljar 2000a).
+Some feminist philosophers have argued that articulating the conditions of autonomous choice is vital to attempts to understand gender oppression.
+The challenge facing feminist theorists is to reconceptualize autonomy in ways that are compatible with the feminist critiques (Mackenzie & Stoljar 2000b, 3–4).
 “Relational autonomy” is the name that has been given to feminist reconceptualizations of the notion of autonomy.
 The term “relational” here may serve simply to deny that autonomy requires self-sufficiency.
-If relationships of care and interdependence are valuable and morally significant (cf. Mackenzie & Stoljar 2000a, 8–10), then any theory of autonomy must be “relational” in the sense that it must acknowledge that autonomy is compatible with the agent standing in and valuing significant family and other social relationships.
-“Relational” may also deny the metaphysical notion of atomistic personhood, emphasizing instead the idea that agents are socially and historically embedded, not metaphysically isolated, and are, moreover, shaped by factors such as race and class.
+If relationships of care and interdependence are valuable and morally significant (cf. Mackenzie & Stoljar 2000b, 8–10), then any theory of autonomy must be “relational” in the sense that it must acknowledge that autonomy is compatible with the agent standing in and valuing significant family and other social relationships.
+“Relational” may also deny the metaphysical notion of atomistic personhood, emphasizing instead that persons are socially and historically embedded, not metaphysically isolated, and shaped by factors such as race and class.
 It is this latter sense of “relational” that will be employed in the following sketch of relational accounts.

 Why is autonomy of interest to feminists?
 One way to answer this question is to examine what might be considered failures of autonomy that appear to be linked to practices of gender oppression.
 This section describes three examples that have been widely discussed in the feminist literature on autonomy.
 These are: